Adrian-Silver/KCSE-Data-Analysis/README.md

 ![mean_grades_2](https://user-images.githubusercontent.com/59757805/155420442-c523601d-94b9-4dd3-8f2c-bcaf452fc8fd.png)

-Over the years, only 24.54% of students achieved quality grades while 75.46% failed to qualify for University.
+Over the years, only 25.91% of students achieved quality grades while 74.09% failed to qualify for University.

+In 2011, there was the least gap between quality grades and non-quality grades In 2016, there was the largest gap between quality grades and non-quality grades.

 ### Challenges faced while analysing this data